AdobeDocs/campaign-classic.en/help/message-center/using/transactional-email-with-attachments.md

 snippet: y
 ---

-# Use case: Sending a transactional email with attachments{#transactional-email-with-attachments}
+# Use case: Sending transactional emails with attachments{#transactional-email-with-attachments}

 The purpose of this use case is to add email attachments on the fly to outbound dispatches.